-- Qualified staff require suitable training, qualifications and experience as defined by Ofsted which changes periodically. - A passion for working with young children. - A commitment to provide outstanding quality of care. - A commitment to safeguarding children and working with others to ensure that children are safeguarded and protected at all times when in the nursery. - A clear understanding of Nursery Policy in how it relates to their role. - The ability and commitment to implement Nursery policy. - The ability to work successfully as a member of a team.

-- The potential to be trained and for personal development. - Outstanding communication skills. - Outstanding record keeping skills. - An outstanding understanding of safeguarding and Prevent Duty. - Enthusiasm for implementing the nursery curriculum and Curiosity Approach. - An active DBS. - A minimum of three positive written references.
+- Qualified staff require suitable training, qualifications and experience as defined by Ofsted which changes periodically. - A passion for working with young children. - A commitment to provide outstanding quality of care. - A commitment to safeguarding children and working with others to ensure that children are safeguarded and protected at all times when in the nursery. - A clear understanding of Nursery Policy in how it relates to their role. - The ability and commitment to implement Nursery policy. - The ability to work successfully as a member of a team. - The ability and commitment to fulfil their individual job description. - The potential to be trained and for personal development. - Outstanding communication skills. - Outstanding record keeping skills. - An outstanding understanding of safeguarding and Prevent Duty. - Enthusiasm for implementing the nursery curriculum and Curiosity Approach. - An active DBS. - A minimum of three positive written references.
 Four references are required for Managers and Deputies, unless they have had very long period of time in their most recent workplaces.
 The most recent employee must provide a reference.